 Why choosing tape and drape instead of a plain plastic sheet?

-Unlike the most common plastic sheets, this kind of protective film is pre-taped, so you don’t have to spend time to add masking tape and make it stick to the surface you need to protect.
+Unlike the most common plastic sheets, this kind of masking film is pre-taped, so you don’t have to spend time to add masking tape and make it stick to the surface you need to protect.

 Furthermore, tape and drape are pre-folded, so you can mask even larger surfaces very quickly, without getting stuck.